tip11000/ParziStarWarsMod/FAQ.md

+###Q: Lightsabers should deflect blaster bolts and make crashing noises when they hit another lightsaber that's blocking!!

+A: They already do, we promise.

 ###Q: Lasers shouldn't catch things on fire, the lightsaber animation hurts my eyes, you shouldn't get water buckets from water droplets, and I keep getting weird Dimension ID crashes!!!

 A: Look at our config file (`starwarsmod.cfg` located in the `.minecraft/config/` folder), all of these things and more are optional and changable on a per-user basis.